imrajdas/imrajdas/_posts/2021-06-10-Linux-Foundation-Mentorship-Experience.md

 Keptn have written the documentation and tutorials so nicely that any naïve user can easily understand it.
 I didn’t face any struggle while learning it.

 ### My Experience
-I really enjoyed working with my mentors Jürgen Etzlstorfer, Johannes Bräuer and Florian Bacher.
-We used to have weekly sync up calls where we discussed the project status and blockers.
-My primary task is to rewrite the keptn’s Prometheus service to make it independent of the Prometheus installation.
-I completed this task within a month, and I started working on an additional issue that is Adding keptn’s SLI service functionalities into keptn Prometheus service, which itself a big and complicated task for me.
+I had a productive experience collaborating with my mentors Jürgen Etzlstorfer, Johannes Bräuer, and Florian Bacher during the mentorship program.
+We held weekly sync-up calls to discuss the project's progress and any obstacles encountered.
+My primary objective was to rewrite Keptn's Prometheus service to eliminate its dependence on the Prometheus installation.
+I accomplished this task within a month and proceeded to tackle another complex task of adding keptn’s SLI service functionalities into keptn Prometheus service.

-Finally, I was able to complete my remaining tasks within the mentorship period, and at last, I did the refactor of the Keptn’s documentation and tutorial regarding the code change.
+Throughout the mentorship program, I was able to complete my remaining tasks before the program concluded.
+Toward the end of the program, I refactored the documentation and tutorial regarding the code change in Keptn.

 >Major Pull Requests
 * https://github.com/keptn-contrib/prometheus-service/pull/117